-1 and financial impartments, within their manners and and a set of Title and financial irregularity within their governments and society.
-This risk is even more acute where such countries do not have adequate AML/CFT standards. s.15, Sch.
-2 4.13.3 While the statutory definition of PEPs in the AMLO (see paragraph 4.13.5 below) only includes individuals entrusted with prominent public function in a place outside the People's Republic of China 36 , domestic PEPs may also present, by virtue of the positions they hold, a high risk situation where EDD should be applied.
-Fls should therefore adopt a risk-based approach to determining whether to apply the measures in paragraph 4.13.11 below in respect of domestic PEPs. s.1, s.15 & s.5(3)(c), Sch.
+Sch.
+2 only includes individuals entrusted with prominent public function in a place outside the People's Republic of China 36 , domestic PEPs may also present, by virtue of the positions they hold, a high risk situation where EDD should be applied.
+FIs should therefore adopt a risk-based approach to determining whether to apply the measures in paragraph 4.13.11 below in respect of domestic PEPs. s.1, s.15 & s.5(3)(c), Sch.
 2 4.13.4 The statutory definition does not automatically exclude sub-national political figures.
 Corruption by heads of regional governments, regional government ministers and large city mayors is no less serious as sub-national figures in some jurisdictions may have access to substantial funds.
 Where FIs identify a customer as a sub-national figure holding a prominent public function, they should apply appropriate EDD.
 This also applies to domestic sub-national figures assessed by the FI to pose a higher risk.
-In determining what constitutes a prominent public function, FIs should consider factors such as persons with significant influence in general, significant influence over or control of public procurement or state owned enterprises, etc. (Foreign) F exposed person s.1, Sch.
-4.13.5 A politically exposed person is defined in the AMLO as: 2 (a) an individual who is or has been entrusted with a prominent public function in a place outside the People's Republic of China and (i) includes a head of state, head of government, senior politician, senior government, judicial or military official, senior executive of a state-owned corporation and an important political party official; (ii) but does not include a middle-ranking or more junior official of any of the categories mentioned in subparagraph (i); (b) a spouse, a partner, a child or a parent of an individual falling within paragraph (a) above, or a spouse or a partner of a child of such an individual; or (c) a close associate of an individual falling within paragraph (a) (see paragraph 4.13.6). s.1, Sch.
-4.13.6 The AMLO defines a close associate as: 2 (a) an individual who has close business relations with a person falling under paragraph 4.13.5(a) above, including an individual who is a beneficial owner of a legal person or trust of which the
+In determining what constitutes a prominent public function, FIs should consider factors such as persons with significant influence in general, significant influence over or control of public procurement or state owned enterprises, etc. (Foreign) Po olitically ex posed person s.1, Sch.
+2 4.13.5 A politically exposed person is defined in the AMLO as: (a) an individual who is or has been entrusted with a prominent public function in a place outside the People's Republic of China and (i) includes a head of state, head of government, senior politician, senior government, judicial or military official, senior executive of a state-owned corporation and an important political party official; (ii) but does not include a middle-ranking or more junior official of any of the categories mentioned in subparagraph (i); (b) a spouse, a partner, a child or a parent of an individual falling within paragraph (a) above, or a spouse or a partner of a child of such an individual; or (c) a close associate of an individual falling within paragraph (a) (see paragraph 4.13.6). s.1, Sch.
+2 4.13.6 The AMLO defines a close associate as: (a) an individual who has close business relations with a person falling under paragraph 4.13.5(a) above, including an individual who is a beneficial owner of a legal person or trust of which the person falling under paragraph 4.13.5(a) is also a beneficial owner; or (b) an individual who is the beneficial owner of a legal person or trust that is set up for the benefit of a person falling under paragraph 4.13.5(a) above.
+4.13.7 FIs that handle the proceeds of corruption, or handle illegally diverted government, supranational or aid funds, face reputational and legal risks, including the possibility of criminal charges for having assisted in laundering the proceeds of crime.
+4.13.8 FIs can reduce risk by conducting EDD at the outset of the business relationship and ongoing monitoring where they know or suspect that the business relationship is with a PEP.

-Reference should be made to the definition of the People's Republic of China in the Interpretation and General Clauses Ordinance (Cap.
+36 Reference should be made to the definition of the People's Republic of China in the Interpretation and General Clauses Ordinance (Cap.
 1).